hallogameboy/JEDI/README.md

 ### Hyper-parameters and experimental setttings through command line options.

 All of the expeirmental setups and model hyper-parameters can be assigned through the command line options of our implementation.
-To be specific, the definitions of all options are listed in [`src/utils.py`](src/utils.py).
+To be specific, the definitions of all options are listed in the function `handle_flags()` in [`src/utils.py`](src/utils.py) as follows.

 ```
 def handle_flags():